the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Ensure "secondary" maps, e.g. in the sidebar, have the same full-width behavior as "main" maps [74052]
 * Tweak - Restore the missing header navigation elements [99742]
 * Tweak - Add notice if the import is missing required columns [67886]
+* Tweak - Removed plugin name, author and URI from translation file [42146]

 = [4.6.13] 2018-03-28 =